LinkedIn publishing platform will now be opened to all users according to recent announcement made by the social media network.

 The staged roll-out will first provide access for roughly 25,000 users on LinkedIn, with the goal of a global roll-out within a few months.

-In addition, LinkedIn now allows users to follow people who are not in their network and build their own group of followers.
-It’s a grassroots way for users to become influencers on the platform, even if they’re not Suze Orman or Bill Gates.
+In addition, LinkedIn now allows users to follow people who are not in their network.
+They can also build their own group of followers.
+It’s a grassroots way for users to become influencers on the platform.